Happy International Day of Happiness!

 MARCH 20th marks the International Day of Happiness, a day established by the United Nations to emphasize the importance of well-being and highlight the significance of sustainable development and equality as sources of happiness.

-On the same day, the UN releases its annual World Happiness Report.
-Finland has been ranked as the happiest country in the world for already six consecutive years, despite the global crises and challenging times.
+On the same day, the annual World Happiness Report is released.
 The report is compiled by comparing the subjective well-being of people in different countries, with key factors including income, social support, health, freedom, generosity, and the absence of corruption.

 Finland’s success in the field of happiness has sometimes baffled the Finns themselves.
 In a country where modesty is a virtue and melancholy part of the cultural identity, the title of the happiest country may seem a bit over the top.
 Nonetheless, the World Happiness Report suggests that Nordic happiness stems from wide general contentment and fulfillment – for most people in Nordic countries, daily life is at least fairly enjoyable.